-We need an IP address to uniquely identify each network device on the network.
-An IP address is just like a phone number (I’m talking about regular phone numbers, no cellphones).
+We need an IP address to identify each network device on the network uniquely.
+An IP address is just like a phone number (I’m talking about regular phone numbers, no cell phones).
 Everyone in a city who has a phone at home has a unique phone number where you can reach them.

 The network part will tell us to which “network” the IP address will belong, you can compare this to the city or area code of a phone number.
 The “host” part uniquely identifies the network device; these are like the last digits of your phone number.

-Ok awesome…but why are the first 3 bytes the “network” part and why is the last byte the “host” part?
+Okay awesome…but why are the first 3 bytes the “network” part, and why is the last byte the “host” part?
 Good question!
-I only gave you the IP address but you might remember that if you configure an IP address you also have to specify the subnet mask.
+I only gave you the IP address, but you might remember that if you configure an IP address, you also have to specify the subnet mask.
 Our IP address 192.168.1.1 would come along with the subnet mask 255.255.255.0.

 Let’s take a look at an actual IP packet:

-- Protocol: Here you will find which protocol we are using on top of IP, this is how we specify which transport layer protocol we are using.
-So you’ll find TCP, UDP or perhaps something else in here.
+- Protocol: Here, you will find which protocol we use on top of IP.
+This is how we specify which transport layer protocol we are using.
+So you’ll find TCP, UDP, or perhaps something else in here.

 - Source Address: Here you will find the IP address of the device that created this IP packet.